-(a) Relationship with TNW:

-☐ Tributary flows directly into TNW. ☐ Tributary flows through Pick List tributaries before entering TNW.
+- (a) Relationship with TNW: - Tributary flows directly into TNW.
+Tributary flows through 5 tributaries before entering TNW.

-Project waters are Pick List river miles from TNW.
-Project waters are Pick List river miles from RPW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Project waters are Pick List aerial (straight) miles from RPW.
+Project waters are 25-30 river miles from TNW.
+Project waters are 5-10 river miles from RPW.
+Project waters are 15-20 aerial (straight) miles from TNW.

+Project waters are 1 (or less) aerial (straight) miles from RPW.

 Project waters cross or serve as state boundaries.
-Explain:
+Explain: No. Project waters are an irrigation ditch (Schroeder Ditch) which flows directly into Ute Creek.